 Ick!
 That Small Insect Could Be A Tick

-In a world of surprising crawling critters, ticks might be the most unwelcome of all in your Lake County backyard.
+In a world of uninvited crawling critters, ticks might be the most unwanted of all in your Lake County backyard.

 Worse yet, some ticks are so small they can't be felt.
 You have to search for them on your body.